serban-hartular/conllu-path/docs/source/usage.rst

     1:Visele  --  Visele sunt semne de dragoste. (sent_id=train-3538)
     11:visurile  --  Realltatea e un monstru hidos, hrănit cu iluziile și visurile noastre. (sent_id=train-3564)

-The search returns 11 results, of which only the second and the last have plurals with the *-uri* desinence, as opposed to the *-e* desinence.
+The search returns 11 results, of which only the fourth and the last have plurals with the *-uri* desinence, as opposed to the *-e* desinence.
 A good Romanian language dictionary will tell you that the *-uri* ending is used when the word *vis* means dream=aspiration, and the *-e* ending for the literal sense of dream=vision-while-sleeping.
 These examples